radoh/roadmapsh_projects/github-activity/README.md

 # GitHub User Activity Tracker

-This project is based on [GitHub User Activity Tracker](https://roadmap.sh/projects/github-user-activity), a Python-based application to fetch and display the activity of a GitHub user.
+This project implements [GitHub User Activity Tracker](https://roadmap.sh/projects/github-user-activity), a Python-based application to fetch and display the activity of a GitHub user.

 ## Features
 - Fetches GitHub activity using the GitHub API.